All emergencies

 More information:

-Insect-borne diseases are common, including:
+Insect-borne diseases are common in India, including:

 If you're pregnant: